jamalrob/crystal-world/README.md

 The main objectives here are:

 - Implementing the basics without a framework:
-  - routing
+  - Routing
-  - authentication and sessions
+  - Authentication and sessions
-  - cookie management
+  - Cookie management
-  - template rendering
+  - Template rendering
-  - database access
+  - Database access
   - CSRF and XSS prevention
 - Testing different patterns and architectures
 - Learning a new programming language that's as nice to read as Python or Ruby, and yet _fast_